ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Licenses and fees for expansion nodes
 {: #vc_vcenterserveroverview-expansion-node-license-and-fee}

-* One VMware vSphere Enterprise Plus 6.7u3
+* One VMware vSphere Enterprise Plus 7.0 (NSX-T only) and 6.7u3
 * One VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
 * One Support and Services fee
 * (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6